sandragodinhosilva/melange/docs/configuration.md

 ---
 layout: default
-title: MeLanGE configuration
+title: Melange configuration
 nav_order: 3
 ---

-# MeLanGE configuration
+# Melange configuration
-To adapt MeLanGE to your needs, change the default parameters in the configuration file `config.yaml`:
+To adapt Melange to your needs, change the default parameters in the configuration file `config.yaml`:

 ## Input
     # --- Input
     inputdir: "data"
     genome_extension: "{genome}.fa"

-Change the input directory where your genome files are located, or simply add them to the 'data' folder in the MeLanGE repository.
+Change the input directory where your genome files are located, or simply add them to the 'data' folder in the Melange repository.
 Make sure that all genomes have the same extension (e.g. `.fa`, `.fna` or `.fasta`) and change this setting in the configuration file accordingly.

 ## Output